-- 35. The Attorney General's Office is also investigating Plaintiff Andrew Langlois for violating RSA 659:35(I).
+34. The Attorney General's Office has also been investigating Plaintiff Andrew Langlois for violating RSA 659:35(I).
 Mr. Langlois voted during the September 9, 2014 Republican primary election in Berlin.
 Because Mr. Langlois did not approve of his Republican choices for U.S. Senate, Mr. Langlois wrote the name "Akira" as a write-in candidate.
 "Akira" is the name of Mr. Langlois' dog that passed away just days before the primary election.
 Prior to casting the marked ballot, Mr. Langlois then took a photograph of the ballot's U.S. Senate section with his phone while in the ballot booth.
 He then went home and posted the photograph on Facebook, along with commentary reflecting his frustration with his Republican choices for U.S. Senate.
-In short, Mr. Langlois' posting was a protest against his choices for public office-a political message that would have been far less salient without the photograph indicating that his deceased dog "Akira" was his candidate of choice. - 36.
-The photograph and the accompanying text were pure political speech wholly unrelated to vote buying or voter coercion.
-Because it would be unlawful under RSA 659:35(I),
+In short, Mr. Langlois' posting was a protest against his choices for public office-

+a political message that would have been far less salient without the photograph indicating that his deceased dog "Akira" was his candidate of choice.

-Mr. Langlois is unable to publish in this Complaint an un-redacted version of this photograph of his marked ballot.
+35. The photograph and the accompanying text were pure political speech wholly unrelated to vote buying or voter coercion.
+Because it would be unlawful under RSA 659:35(I), Mr. Langlois is unable to publish in this Complaint an un-redacted version of this photograph of his marked ballot.
 A redacted version of this photograph is below.

-- 37. After the primary election, Mr. Langlois received a phone call from investigator Paul Brodeur.
-Mr. Brodeur explained that Mr. Langlois was being investigated for posting his ballot on social media in violation of RSA 659:35(I).
+36. After the primary election, Mr. Langlois received a phone call from investigator Paul Broder.
+Mr. Broder explained that Mr. Langlois was being investigated for posting his ballot on social media in violation of RSA 659:35(I).
 At first, Mr. Langlois could not believe that what he did was illegal.
-He told Mr. Brodeur that the phone call must be some sort of "joke."
+He told Mr. Broder that the phone call must be some sort of "joke."
 Mr. Langlois expressed surprise that the State would be investigating someone for posting a photograph of a ballot indicating that a voter had voted for his dog.
-Mr. Brodeur wished to schedule an in-person interview of Mr. Langlois.
-However, no such interview has taken place, in part, because Mr. Langlois refuses to take time away from his life to travel away from Berlin to be interviewed concerning a matter where he simply engaged in political speech protected under the First Amendment. - 38.
-Following the submission of a Right-to-Know records request to the Attorney
+Mr. Broder wished to schedule an in-person interview of Mr. Langlois.
+However, no such interview has taken place, in part, because Mr. Langlois refuses to take time away from his life to travel away from Berlin to be interviewed concerning a matter where he simply engaged in political speech protected under the First Amendment.

-General's Office by the NHCLU on September 22, 2014, the Attorney General's Office confirmed in late October 2014 that Mr. Langlois is still being investigated for violating RSA 659:35(I) and that his file is "open."
+37. Following the submission of a Right-to-Know records request to the Attorney General's Office by the NHCLU, the Attorney General's Office has confirmed that Mr. Langlois is still being investigated for violating RSA 659:35(I) and that his file remains "open."